Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-sign-in-instructions.md

    ![The Service Principal Creation Status dialog box][A05]

-8. In the **Azure Sign In** window, click **Sign in**.
+8. Address of the created file will be automatically filled in the **Azure Sign In** window, now click **Sign in**.

    ![Azure Log In Dialog Box][A06]

-9. In the **Select Subscriptions** dialog box, select the subscriptions that you want to use, and then click **OK**.
+9. Finally, in the **Select Subscriptions** dialog box, select the subscriptions that you want to use, then click **OK**.

    ![The Select Subscriptions dialog box][A07]

-> Once you created the service principal authentication file, you could start from step 8, choose your authentication file and sign in.

 ## Sign out of your Azure account

-After you have configured the steps in the previous section, you will automatically signed out of your Azure account each time you restart Eclipse.
-However, if you want to sign out of your Azure account without restarting Eclipse, use the following steps.
+After you have configured your account by preceding steps, you will be automatically signed in each time you start Eclipse.
+However, if you want to sign out of your Azure account, use the following steps.

 1. In Eclipse, click **Tools**, then click **Azure**, and then click **Sign Out**.